- Earthing Basics

 You can use multiple grounding products at the same time, but for safety sake you should only plug them into one grounding source, either a grounded outlet or a ground rod.
 Not one to the outlet and the other to a ground rod.
 The reason is to avoid the risk of a shock in case of a surge due to a power outage or a thunderstorm.

 Let’s say you also want to sleep with a patch or a band.
-You have an Earthing ground rod and you are thinking about using it now, and connecting the patch or band cord to the attached cord of the ground rod while at the same time you have the sheet connected to the outlet.
+You have a separate Earthing ground rod and you are thinking about using it now, and connecting the patch or band cord to the attached cord of the ground rod while at the same time you have the mat connected to the outlet.

 Don’t!
 It’s not a good idea.